mabrains/Analog_blocks/Analog_Blocks/Bandgap/readme.md

 ## f.
 Testbench netlist

-The netlist of all previous analyses is below or you cxan run it using the script "BGR_script.bash" existed in scripts folder.
+The netlist of all previous analyses is below or you can run it using the script "BGR_script.bash" existed in scripts folder.

 ![Image of BGR netlist](https://github.com/mabrains/Analog_blocks/blob/main/Analog_Blocks/Bandgap/Images/Bandgap1.8v/Transistor5v/TB_netlist.png)